frconor-ebook/meditations/_posts/2025-02-26-st-joseph-the-family-man.md

 things in spiritual direction and you wonder where they came from.
 But it\'s the Holy Spirit working.

-She said, 'The following day after Mass, I was having breakfast with some friends of mine and we were joined by some other friends who weren\'t Catholic.
+She said, "The following day after Mass, I was having breakfast with some friends of mine and we were joined by some other friends who weren\'t Catholic.
 One of them was a Buddhist, and then everybody got up to go, because they had to go home or go to work, and I was left with this Buddhist friend of mine.
-We were chit-chatting for a while and suddenly in the conversation she said, You know, the ego must go.'
+We were chit-chatting for a while and suddenly in the conversation she said, 'You know, the ego must go.'"

-And she said, 'You know, I always knew the Holy Spirit works through spiritual direction, but when I got exactly the same message from this Buddhist lady within 24 hours, I really felt the Holy Spirit was working overtime.'
+And she said, "You know, I always knew the Holy Spirit works through spiritual direction, but when I got exactly the same message from this Buddhist lady within 24 hours, I really felt the Holy Spirit was working overtime."

 One of the goals of our spiritual life is that we conquer the ego, that self-love that\'s there inside us.
 That\'s what\'s called pride.
 Ask St.